ev3dev/ev3dev.github.io/docs/tutorials/setup-bluetooth-audio-with-pulseaudio.md

   `paplay -d bluez_sink.00_17_E7_BD_1C_8E /usr/share/sounds/alsa/Front_Center.wav`
   Possibly error messages like `xcb_connection_has_error() returned true` have been seen and not explained.
   But there seems to be no ill effect on BT audio.
-  For my simple non-root user I get:
+  Using my simple non-root user I get:
       `Failed to create secure directory (/run/user/0/pulse): Permission denied`
       but playback **does** work.